Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Limitations and Future Work

 \paragraph{Training setups and model scales.} Our experiments focus primarily on compute-optimal and overtrained regimes, using training runs at or beyond 20 tokens-per-parameter (TPP).
 While this aligns with common practices in large-scale LLM development, further work is needed to understand how TREC dynamics behave in undertrained or data-scarce settings.
 We also primarily study models in the 100M-4B range; exploring scaling trends for smaller or larger models could refine our conclusions.

 \paragraph{Data types, quality, and curriculums.} Our work focuses on the placement of high-quality data presumed to be limited in quantity, consistent with prior observations that ``truly high-quality tokens are still scarce at this moment''~\citep{wang2025octothinker}.
 We test placing discrete segments of HQ data, rather than continuously evolving data distributions.
-Moreover, although our findings generalize across blends involving code, math, and web text, we do not explicitly analyze how TRECs vary for distinct data types---such as factual vs.\ reasoning, or instruction vs.\ narrative content.
+Moreover, although our findings generalize across blends involving code, math, and web text, we do not explicitly analyze how TRECs (or the reliability of TREC-guided placements) vary for distinct data types---such as factual vs.\ reasoning, or instruction vs.\ narrative content.
 A natural extension would be to combine our placement framework with recent approaches for data selection and weighting, including AutoScale~\citep{kang2024autoscale} and RegMix~\citep{liu2024regmix}.

 Optimizing placement to maximize retention and downstream task performance raises important questions.
 For example, increasing memorization may come at the expense of general reasoning ability~\citep{jelassi2024mixture}, or may confound evaluation by overly tailoring training to benchmark tasks~\citep{dominguez2024training}.
-At the same time, high-quality domain-specific pre-training has been shown to be essential for models to benefit from downstream reinforcement learning~\citep{wang2025octothinker}.
+At the same time, high-quality domain-specific pre-training has been shown to be essential for models to benefit from downstream reinforcement learning~\citep{wang2025octothinker}, or SFT datasets that differ substantially from the PT distribution~\citep{liu2025midtraining}.
 The TREC framework provides a tool for maximizing the effect of limited training data---but whether learning from such data is ultimately \emph{beneficial} remains an open, complex, and important question in language model research.

 \paragraph{Context length, vocabulary, and data diversity.} Our study is limited to two vocabulary configurations and context lengths of 2048 and 8192 tokens.
 The interaction between TREC dynamics and architectural choices such as tokenizer design or sequence length remains underexplored.
 Similarly, we evaluate a modest range of dataset blends, and further validation is needed to assess generality across diverse languages or modalities.